jtina12/simple-login-form/README.md

 # simple-login-form
-A minimalist and fully responsive login form component built purely with HTML and modern CSS (using Tailwind CSS for utility classes).
+A minimalist and fully responsive login form component built purely with HTML and modern CSS .
 This project serves as a clean, ready-to-use template for user authentication pages in any web application.
 This is a Simple Responsive Login Form component built purely with HTML5 and modern CSS3 for styling.

 It's designed to be a clean, ready-to-use template for user authentication, prioritizing a strong user experience and professional aesthetics.